Seasick-Turtle/100-Days-of-Code/README.md

 * Reinstalled global packages for security fixes
 * Fixed an error where using npm start for 2 projects wouldn't open the second in another port
 * Refactored/fixed errors in both projects

+### Day 11:

+* Spent today working on networking issues for friend's client
+* Had some free time today to read, came home too late for code